AI-EnabledSoftwareEngineering-AISE/GOMESDS/README.md

 We have used this [repository](https://github.com/KaihuaTang/Scene-Graph-Benchmark.pytorch) to generate scene graphs, please follow their instructions to install the scene graph benchmark.

 After installing USGG based on their manual you can run it for any dataset you want.
-There is an example of how to run it for the COOC downsample in this repo, you can use it to run the USGG.
+There is an example of how to run it for the COOC downsample in this [file](https://github.com/asecnf2021/MLClassifiers/blob/main/coco_usgg.ipynb), you can use it to run the USGG.